 October 18, 2018 — Austin

-Texas home sales and home prices increased in the third quarter of 2018, while the Texas housing market continued to show signs of normalization, according to the 2018-Q3 Texas Quarterly Housing Report released today by the Texas Association of REALTORS®.
+Texas home sales and home prices increased in the third quarter of 2018, while the Texas housing market continued to show signs of normalization, according to the 2018-Q3 Texas Quarterly Housing Report released today by the Texas REALTORS®.

-“The record-breaking home-sales activity this summer in Texas is an example of the strong economy, job growth and quality of life in our great state that keeps driving demand for home ownership,” said Kaki Lybbert, chairman of the Texas Association of REALTORS®.
+“The record-breaking home-sales activity this summer in Texas is an example of the strong economy, job growth and quality of life in our great state that keeps driving demand for home ownership,” said Kaki Lybbert, chairman of the Texas REALTORS®.
 “At the current rate that home sales and active listings are increasing, we are trending towards another record-breaking year in Texas real estate.”